 Do not open the coolant filler cap when the engine is warm, except in emergencies, this could cause serious personal injury.
 Steam or hot fluid could spray out.

-On engines which are to be laid up or put in storage, the engine cooling system must not be drained.
-The coolant contains corrosion-inhibiting additives.
+On engines which are to be put in storage, the engine cooling system should not be drained.
+The coolant contains corrosion inhibiting additives.